feici02/study-log/how-to-depoy-a-flask-app-to-heroku.md

 ```
 cd hello-heroku
 git init
+# steps to commit the files are omitted here
 heroku apps:create hello-heroku-feici02-2
 git remote -v
 # a remote named heroku will be added to your repo automatically